-The KZNCC Assembly of 2007 mandated the organisation to play a more proactive role in attending to land issues in the province.
+The KZNCC Assembly of 2009 mandated the organisation to play a more proactive role in resolving land issues in the province.
 Baseline research in both white and black communities revealed a willingness to meet and find solutions together.
-KZNCC is now assisting the land stakeholders to find solutions through promoting dialogue among them.
-The starting point was an understanding that conflicts about land will always be complex and may be resolved with an active and equal participation of those directly involved at local level including church leaders.
+The KZNCC assists the parties to find solutions through promoting dialogue among the stakeholders.
+The starting point was an understanding that conflicts about land will always be complex and may best be resolved with the active and equal participation of those directly involved at local level including Church leaders.

 - Facilitating constructive dialogue between farmers and farm dwellers;

 - Offering capacity-building training for partners and stakeholders in communication, conflict resolution, lobbying and advocacy skills;

 - Hosting an annual provincial summit for stakeholders to share experiences, seek common ground and explore opportunities for collaboration;